 BOTOX®, Dysport®, Dermal Filler and Laser Training

 National Laser Institute is a nationally recognized, leading provider of medical aesthetic education.
-Our accredited courses provide continuing education to physicians, physician assistants, nurses and nurse practitioners.
+Our accredited courses provide continuing education to Registered Nurses (RN), Physicians (MD & DO), Nurse Practitioners (NP), Physician Assistants (PA), Dentists (DDS & DMD), and other qualified health professionals.
 Our reputable dermatologist and cosmetic surgeons instructors lead the courses and are assisted by some of the most talented nurses and technicians in the field.
 Our faculty has unmatched experience in medical aesthetics.
 Learn the skills, techniques and tools to add cosmetic procedures and an additional revenue stream to your career.
 Whether you are seeking to enhance an existing practice, start a new practice or do cosmetic procedures part-time, this class is for you.
 Reduce your dependence on insurance companies and learn how to market medical aesthetics.
 In a small class setting, our physicians and expert trainers will provide hands-on instruction covering the leading medical aesthetic procedures and technologies.
 Participants are trained in BOTOX® and Dysport®, Dermal Fillers, Laser, Intense Pulsed Light, and many other medical aesthetic modalities.
 To learn more about our courses, click the links below:

 Why Is National Laser Institute the Leading Medical Aesthetics Training Company In The U.S.?